 If you aren’t up to rigorous exercise, taking up walking is a gentler alternative and is just as beneficial as other forms of exercise.

 Keeping your brain sharp is a great way of fighting off conditions such as dementia and Alzheimers.
 Puzzles, Sudoku, crosswords and more are all ways of sharpening your brain health and making sure you are just as sharp and witty in older years as you were at 20!
 As is regular socialising, playing chess or even bingo!
 Training your brain to work quickly and accurately certainly won’t do you any harm.

 Eat well, avoid alcohol and excessively fatty foods and sugar.
-WE all know the rules of what we should avoid, but everything in moderation is key to a happy life and a healthy body.
+Everything in moderation is key to a happy life and a healthy body.
 That being said, these foods are great for getting all the vitamins and minerals you need and keep your insides as healthy as your outside!

 Add foods such as cold-water fish, dates, apples, shellfish, leafy green vegetables regularly to start seeing the health benefits straightaway.
-Adding multivitamins to your diet can help you to get any nutrients you lack, although it is preferable to get as much as possible from the food you eat.
-Added calcium and vitamin D will help with bone health, and Omega Fatty Acids are great for brain health and energy levels too.
+Adding multivitamins to your diet can help you to get any nutrients you lack.
+Although it is preferable to get as much as possible from the food you eat.
+Added calcium and vitamin D will help with bone health.
+Omega Fatty Acids are great for brain health and energy levels too.